jlam55555/dsa/README.md

 ##### Code style

-The code is automatically formatted using Emacs' C indenting using the `linux` style.
+The code is automatically formatted using Emacs' C/C++ indenting using the `linux` style.
 To set this style in Emacs (the default style is `gnu`), use the following Elisp:
 ```lisp
 (setq c-default-style "linux")
 ```